 The phrase "graph sampling" means different things in different contexts.
-We provide an overview of some of the different meanings of graph sampling to place our work in the context of other research on sampling graphs.
-Sampling from a class of graphs has been well studied in the graph theory literature [5, 17], where the main objective is to prove that for a class of graphs sharing some property (e.g., same node degree distribution), a given random algorithm is capable of generating all graphs in the class.
-Cooper et al. [9] used this approach to show that their algorithm for overlay construction generates graphs with good properties.
+For example, sampling from a class of graphs has been well studied in the graph theory literature [13], [14], where the main objective is to prove that for a class of graphs sharing some property (e.g., same node degree distribution), a given random algorithm is capable of generating all graphs in the class.
+Cooper et al. [15] used this approach to show that their algorithm for overlay construction generates graphs with good properties.
 Our objective is quite different; instead of sampling a graph from a class of graphs our concern is sampling peers (i.e., vertices) from a largely unknown and dynamically changing graph.

-Others have used sampling to extract information about graphs (e.g., selecting representative subgraphs from a large, intractable graph) while maintaining properties of the original structure [19,20,36].
-Sampling is also frequently used as a component of efficient, randomized algorithms [42].
+Others have used sampling to extract information about graphs (e.g., selecting representative subgraphs from a large, intractable graph) while maintaining properties of the original structure [16]-[18].
+Sampling is also frequently used as a component of efficient, randomized algorithms [19].
 However, these studies assume complete knowledge of the graphs in question.
 Our problem is quite different in that we do not know the graphs in advance.

 A closely related problem to ours is sampling Internet routers by running traceroute from a few hosts to many destinations for the purpose of discovering the Internet's router-level topology.
-Using simulation [21] and analysis [1], research has shown that traceroute measurements can result in measurement bias in the sense that the obtained samples support the inference of power law-type degree distributions irrespective of the true nature of the underlying degree distribution.
-A common feature of our work and the study of the traceroute technique [1, 21] is that both efforts require an evaluation of sampling techniques without complete knowledge of the true nature of the underlying connectivity structure.
-However, exploring the router topology and P2P topologies differ in their basic operations for graphexploration.
-In the case of traceroute, the basic operation is "What is the path to this destination?".
-In P2P, the basic operation is "What are the neighbors of this peer?".
+Using simulation [20] and analysis [21], research has shown that traceroute measurements can result in measurement bias in the sense that the obtained samples support the inference of power law-type degree distributions irrespective of the true nature of the underlying degree distribution.
+A common feature of our work and the study of the traceroute technique [20], [21] is that both efforts require an evaluation of sampling techniques without complete knowledge of the true nature of the underlying connectivity structure.
+However, exploring the router topology and P2P topologies differ in their basic operations for graph-exploration.
+In the case of traceroute, the basic operation is "What is the path to this destination?"
+In P2P networks, the basic operation is "What are the neighbors of this peer?"
 In addition, the Internet's router-level topology changes at a much slower rate than the overlay topology of P2P networks.

-Another closely related problem is selecting Web pages uniformly at random from the set of all Web pages [3,15,32].
+Another closely related problem is selecting Web pages uniformly at random from the set of all Web pages [22], [23].
 Web pages naturally form a graph, with hyper-links forming edges between pages.
-Unlike peer-to-peer networks, the Web graph is directed and only outgoing links are easily discovered.
+Unlike unstructured peer-to-peer networks, the Web graph is directed and only outgoing links are easily discovered.
 Much of the work on sampling Web pages therefore focuses on estimating the number of incoming links, to facilitate degree correction.
 Unlike peers in peer-to-peer systems, not much is known about the temporal stability of Web pages, and temporal causes of sampling bias have received little attention in past measurement studies of the Web.